jmunoz1992/secrets/workshop/01 - Keeping Private Secrets Private.md

 ]
 ```

-The biggest thing we need to do is to only return messages that are meant to be public.
+First we need to make sure we are returning only the public secrets.
 Before we write the code, we will need to write the test.
 Open up `/server/api/secrets.solution.spec.js` and take a look at the structure.
 Note that a lot of the prep work has been filled in for you.
 We have a beforeEach method at the beginning of the first describe block that achieves two things.
 First it seeds the database with data from a seed file.

-Second it finds the user with id 1.
-And two private secrets which we will need later.
+Second it finds the user with id 1, and two private secrets which we will need later.
 One that belongs to user 1 and one that does not.

+## Guests Should Not See Private Secrets

-Now let's write our first test.
+Let's write our first test.
 Find the first it block in the file:

 ```javascript
 it('should return only the secrets which are public');
 ```
 * Add an arrow function as the second argument for the `it` method
-* Use the request object to get `/api/secrets`
+* Use request(app) to make a get request to `/api/secrets`
 * Expect that the api responds with a 200 status
 * Then take the `res`ponse and check the body to make sure it's an array
 * And that the body has a length of 2, since there are only 2 public secrets in the seed file